This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

 You can use these grills for high-heat roasting, grilling, and smoking.
 You could cook bread like an Indian naan on the walls of a tandoor with this.

 Grills with rotisseries add movement to the simple catering of grilling.
 The slow and careful rotation of a spit evens out the process, so this is best for thicker foods that may need assistance on being evenly cooked.
 It bastes the meat, so it melts out the fat and browns the exterior nicely.

 Spit-roasted meats will come out crispy on the outside and tender and succulent on the inside with this type of grilling method.

 It combines the beauty of direct and indirect grilling all in one.

 Open pits are much like campfire style grills.
-In the old days, grilling was not performed on a grill, but over a campfire.
+In the old days, grilling was not performed on a grill, but over a cooking fire pit.
 Although primal, this method is still very popular, especially in North and South America.

 This is often used for roasting, but with a strong or “radiant” heat.
 It is typically a technique used for fish fillets with their skin-on, whole lamb, pig, salmon, and beef ribs.

 Fish is frequently a very popular choice for open pit grilling, and we can see why, it takes us back to our roots, and lets us enjoy fish through a cooking method used a long time ago by our ancestors.

 We mentioned charcoal grills earlier, and they are still a long-time favorite of many.
 Charcoal grills are easy to use, and we love the smoky, rich flavor which charcoal grills give.